-  Ranikhet, the queen of the Kumaon hills, is located at an altitude of 6000 feet above sea level, at a distance of 84 kilometers from its nearest railway station, Kathgodam, in the Almora district of Uttarakhand.
+Ranikhet, the queen of the Kumaon hills, is located at an altitude of 6000 feet above sea level, at a distance of 84 kilometres from its nearest railway station, Kathgodam, in the Almora district of Uttarakhand.
 Ranikhet Cantonment Authority was established in 1869 and its officer was known as Cantonment Magistrate and his office was known as Cantonment Court.

 Ranikhet Cantonment came into existence in the year 1869.
 With the passage of time, the Cantonment has experienced great progress and development and to date, it is a Class II Cantonment.
-The Cantonment Board Ranikhet is making arrangements for civic amenities, including sanitation, water supply, roads and pathways, drains, parks, street lighting, schools, dispensaries, and libraries, etc., for the civilian population living within the cantonment.
+The Cantonment Board Ranikhet is making arrangements for civic amenities, including sanitation, water supply, roads and pathways, drains, parks, street lighting, schools, dispensaries, libraries, etc., for the civilian population living within the cantonment.